censorship-no-archive/ceno2-testbed/README.md

 from both the main remotes and optional *alternate remotes* which contain the transport address that the remotes see in the datagrams sent by this test instance.
-The test records and reports all the received datagrams to enable the detection of the type of NAT before the probe.
+The test records and reports all the received datagrams to enable the detection of the type of NAT before the probe (if any).

 The test iself provides a guess of the type of NAT mapping and filtering, according to [RFC 4787](https://tools.ietf.org/html/rfc4787).
 Since sent or